 The Scottish Highlands should be on everyone’s bucket list.
-Do you want to discover the very best of the Scottish Highlands without breaking the bank?
-Well, here’s the ultimate guide for an absolutely epic roadtrip, so fasten your seatbelt and let’s GO!
+Do you want to discover the very best of bonnie Scotland without breaking the bank?
+Well, here’s a 3 day itinerary for the ultimate Scottish Highlands roadtrip, so fasten your seatbelt and let’s GO!

-There are lots of tour companies out there that will let you roam the Highlands with them for a (rather high) fee, and that’s perfectly fine if you like being gently shuffled from one scenic view to another.
-If this sounds like something for you, then Haggis tours might just be a perfect match.
+There are lots of tour companies out there that will let you explore the Scottish Highlands with them for a (rather high) fee, and that’s perfectly fine if you like being gently shuffled from one scenic view to another.
+If this sounds like something for you, then Haggis tours or Rabbies might just be a perfect match for your adventurous soul.
 As some of you might remember, I had the pleasure of exploring Isle of Skye with them last year.
 There is absolutely no shame in loving tour companies – trust me on this, I’ve tried basically all of them!
 However, there are some experiences that might just be a wee bit more budget-friendly and offer a better experience if you do it independently.
 A roadtrip through the Scottish Highlands definitely falls under that category.
 I don’t think there’s any doubt about the fact that the Highlands are best discovered in your own pace…

 In my opinion – HELL YES!
-After two years in Scotland, I have roamed the Scottish Highlands both with tour companies and with a rental car.
+After 3 years in Scotland, I have roamed the Scottish Highlands both with tour companies and with a rental car.
 My favorite is certainly the latter.

 This guide is for those of you who want to discover the beauty of Scotland in your own pace.
 All you need for this epic roadtrip is a rental car, an amazing playlist on Spotify, and a rather great group of friends (or just yourself if you prefer your own company).
 This itinerary starts in Glasgow, but it is also easily accessible from Edinburgh.